TheAngryByrd/MiniScaffold/docsSrc/Tutorials/Getting_Started_With_Libraries.md

 ## Making a Release

-The release process is streamlined so you only have to start your git repository, set your NuGet and GitHub authorization keys, create release notes, and run the `Release` build target.
+The release process is streamlined so you only have to start your git repository, set your NuGet and GitHub authorization keys, create `CHANGELOG` notes, and run the `Release` build target.

 - [Create a GitHub Repository](https://help.github.com/en/github/getting-started-with-github/create-a-repo) and
 [Start a git repo with your GitHub repository as a remote](https://help.github.com/articles/adding-an-existing-project-to-github-using-the-command-line/)